Variants, Vaccines and What They Mean For COVID-19 Testing

 Vaccination against SARS-CoV-2 will not result in a positive diagnostic test.
 The Moderna and Pfizer/BioNTech vaccines consist of non-replicating mRNA, so the maximum level of SARS-CoV-2 specific mRNA a vaccine recipient will have is the small amount present in the vaccine.
 In a SARS-CoV-2 infection, the virus replicates so that mRNA levels increase to much higher levels and persist for weeks.
 In addition, both EUA vaccines contain mRNA specific to the spike gene of the SARS-CoV-2 virus.
 The majority of diagnostics target multiple genes other than spike, if they target spike protein at all.
 Therefore, vaccination with an mRNA vaccine will not result in a positive diagnostic test.

 People who have been vaccinated may be interested in getting a serology test, to see if the vaccine “worked,” but a vaccinated person is very likely to get a negative result from a serology test, even if the vaccine was successful and protective.
 Serology tests are typically used to determine whether a person has been exposed to SARS-CoV-2 in the past and developed antibodies against the virus.
 Different serology tests detect antibodies to different parts of the virus, but after vaccination with Pfizer and Moderna vaccines, the antibodies formed will only be to one part of the virus: the spike protein.
 Some serology tests do not detect antibodies specific to spike protein at all, while others are specific for antibodies that target regions within the spike protein (like the receptor binding domain, or RBD).
 For example, the Roche Elecsys Anti-SARS-CoV-2 S assay detects antibodies to spike RBD, while the the Platelia SARS-CoV-2 Total Ab assay from Bio-Rad detects antibodies to the nucleocapsid protein.
-These tests would not yield a positive result even after vaccination.
+Commercially available serology tests should not be used to seek a positive antibody result after vaccination given the differences in vaccine targets, and current EUAs do not authorize individual serology testing for measuring vaccine efficacy.
 Therefore, a negative serology test after vaccination does not necessarily mean the vaccine failed and reinforces that serology tests should not be used for this purpose.
 To understand if vaccination stimulated an antibody response, a test specifically designed for the antibodies of interest would need to be used.

 While the diagnostic testing news is good for now-- infections by current SARS-CoV-2 variants are likely to be detected by tests on the market-- it is important to increase surveillance and monitor the emergence of future variants, which may be more problematic.
 Thankfully, the Biden administration’s plan includes expansion of testing and increased genomic surveillance--two goals that can work hand in hand to monitor SARS-CoV-2 spread and inform public health interventions.
 It will be vital to implement surveillance and test performance monitoring quickly, so that emerging variants that may impact therapeutics and vaccines are detected and addressed in real time.